 As the temperature goes up, Brooklyn Bridge spreads its warmth in welcoming the locals and the tourists.
 After all, what better place can one think of, to escape the hustle and bustle of the city and glare at the sunset over the magnificent skyline?

-The weekend marked the beginning of spring, whether the weather agrees or not, and even though New Yorkers might not have their jackets off, they do wear one thing they are infamous for— a wider smile.
+The weekend marked the beginning of spring, whether the weather agrees or not— and even though New Yorkers might not have their jackets off, they do wear one thing they are infamous for— a wider smile.

-Santos confirms that she becomes bubblier as the temperature rises and quite the contrary as fall begins to set in, “In the winter, people are just trying to get things done more quickly.
+Santos believes that she becomes bubblier as the temperature rises and quite the contrary as fall begins to set in, “In the winter, people are just trying to get things done more quickly.
 They just want to stay in.”

-“I definitely feel lazier in the fall,” says Yenssy Bernasdez while walking down the bridge and sharing a hearty laugh with her friends.
+“I definitely feel lazier in the fall,” said Yenssy Bernasdez while walking down the bridge and sharing a hearty laugh with her friends.
 “In the spring, people get out to get in shape and everything feels a lot more cheerful.
 I definitely hang out more with my friends.
 In the winters we stay in and watch movies and drink beer, but in the spring we like to get out and explore.”

 A study recorded with the National Center of Biotechnology Information suggests that the mean prevalence of SAD is two times higher in North America compared to Europe.
-This makes New Yorkers more prone to seasonal affective mood changes resulting in crankier moods in the fall.
+This makes New Yorkers more prone to seasonal affective mood changes resulting in crankier moods in the winter.

-But Pritpal may or may not agree with how happy New Yorkers really are, “There could be a difference, it may be better in the spring if I think about it now, but New Yorkers are generally neither happy nor friendly,” he says while turning his back towards the bridge, and rejecting all that it has to offer.
+But Pritpal may or may not agree with how happy New Yorkers really are, “There could be a difference, it may be better in the spring if I think about it now, but New Yorkers are generally neither happy nor friendly,” he said while turning his back towards the bridge, and rejecting all that it has to offer.